LinuxSBC/ublue-hyprland/README.md

 # Starting point

 Warning: This repo has the SysRq key enabled.
 While this is useful to me in case the computer freezes so I can reboot it or kill the process using the most RAM, it is also insecure if an attacker has physical access to your computer.
-I've disabled some of the most dangerous options (it's currently set to 244=011110100), but if you're worried about someone malicious with physical access to your computer, remove /etc/sysctl.d/90-sysrq.conf.
+I've disabled some of the most dangerous options (it's currently set to 244=011110100), but if you're worried about someone malicious with physical access to your computer, remove /etc/sysctl.d/90-sysrq.conf (though you probably have bigger problems than SysRq and should be using something much more hardened).

 [![build-ublue](https://github.com/linuxsbc/ublue/actions/workflows/build.yml/badge.svg)](https://github.com/linuxsbc/ublue/actions/workflows/build.yml)